-The best compact printers, especially, are designed to fit into the modern home by being slimline, lightweight and portable.
-Some are even small enough to fit into your pocket, but these printers tend to be most suitable for printing photos on the go.
-We've included examples of both down below.
+Small printers, whether they are wireless, Bluetooth connected or otherwise, are designed to fit into the modern home by being slimline, lightweight, and often portable.
+Some compact printers are even small enough to fit into your pocket, but these printers tend to be most suitable for printing photos on the go.
+We've included examples of both in this guide.

-Many of us struggle to find a printer that will fit into our lives and not take up too much space, while having all of the features and specs we want.
-To help you choose, scroll down to see what we thought of some of the offerings from top brands.
+But size isn't the only issue, as many of us still struggle to find a printer that also has all of the features and specs that we need.
+To help with that choice, scroll down to see what we thought of some of the offerings from top brands.

-The sweetest little printer we ever did see, the HP Sprocket is (in our opinion) the best mini portable printer for your photos, allowing you to keep those Insta and Facebook snaps that have existed online only until now.
+The sweetest little printer we ever did see, the HP Sprocket is one of the best mini portable printers for your photos, allowing you to materialise those Insta and Facebook snaps that have existed online only until now.

 While the DPI is nothing to shout about, the HP Sprocket isn’t marketed towards the professional photography market.
 For taking on day trips or family holidays, on the other hand, it’s perfect.
 It prints snapshots and stickers using photo paper rather than ink cartridges, which means printing is instant.

-You can use the HP Sprocket app to customise your photos with emojis, borders and text, making each print out completely personal and a true representation of the moment the photo was taken.
-Connect the app to your Facebook account or connect the device to your phone via Bluetooth for easy, on the go print outs.
+You can use the HP Sprocket app to customise your photos with emojis, borders and text, making each printout entirely personal and accurately representing the moment you took the picture.
+Connect the app to your Facebook account or connect the device to your phone via Bluetooth for easy, on the go printouts.

-The Sprocket comes in four gorgeous colours - black noir (pictured), blush pink, lilac and luna pearl (white).
+The Sprocket also comes in four gorgeous colours - black noir, blush pink (pictured), lilac and luna pearl (white).

 The printer offers about 100 prints per single charge, so you're extremely unlikely to run short on juice while you're out and about.
 Our only note would be that thermal printing tends to run a bit more expensive long-term.

-Larger than some of the ultra-compact photo printers on this list but smaller than a typical small desktop printer, the Canon Selphy CP1300 is the perfect middle ground.
+Larger than some ultra-compact photo printers on this list but smaller than a typical small desktop printer, the Canon Selphy CP1300 is the perfect middle ground.

 Portable by design, the CP1300 wouldn't look out of place in a home office, either.
-Printing size is 148x100 (postcard size) and smaller, so it's best for photos, but the results will be more of a standard picture size rather than the smaller print outs from the Sprocket, Instax and others.
+Printing size is 148x100 (postcard size) and smaller, so it's best for photos, but the results will be more of a standard picture size than the smaller printouts from the Sprocket, Instax and others.

-There's a digital display on top that flips up to make keeping track of your pictures easier and, because the printer offers a choice of sizes, creating a collage couldn't be simpler.
+There's a digital display on the top that flips up to make keeping track of your pictures more easily and, because the printer offers a choice of sizes, creating a collage couldn't be simpler.

-You can edit pictures using the app and easily print from your mobile devices via Bluetooth.
-The battery life is lacking compared to other small printers, so make sure you're fully charged before leaving the house!
+You can edit pictures using the app and easily print them from your mobile devices via Bluetooth.
+However, the battery life is lacking compared to other small printers, so make sure you're fully charged before leaving the house!

 Inkjet vs Zink vs Thermal

-Throughout this guide you will have seen mention of a variety of print technologies, including Inkjet, Zink and Thermal.
-Each has its pros and cons, and will be suitable for some while not serving others.
+Throughout this guide, you will have seen mention of various print technologies, including Inkjet, Zink and Thermal.
+Each has its pros and cons and will be suitable for some while not serving others.